 Buy Tickets to Ipoh

-Use the Search Form to purchase your bus tickets from Kota Bharu to Ipoh.
+Use the Search Box below to buy your bus tickets from Kota Bharu to Ipoh.

 Bus services from Kota Bharu terminate at Aman Jaya Bus Terminal in Ipoh.